MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-a-uwp-app-using-windbg.md

 **Locating the Full Package Name and AppId**

 Use the .querypackages command to locate the full package name and the AppId.
-Type .querypackages and then user CRTL+F to search up in the output for the application name, such as HelloWorld.
-When the entry is located using CTRL+F, it will show the package full name, for example *e24caf14-8483-4743-b80c-ca46c28c75df\_1.0.0.0\_x86\_\_97ghe447vaan8* and the AppId of *App*.
+Type .querypackages and then use CTRL+F to search the output for the application name, such as HelloWorld.
+When the entry is located using CTRL+F, it will show the package full name, for example *00001111-aaaa-2222-bbbb-3333cccc4444\_1.0.0.0\_x86\_\_97ghe447vaan8* and the AppId of *App*.

 Example: